amekusa/feed.sh/README.md

                              Upon running, every occurrence of '{item}' in the command gets replaced with the current item.
-         -s, --subst <any> : Placeholder string to be replaced in the command. (default: {item}) -w, --write <file> : File to save failed items to.
+         -s, --subst <any> : Placeholder string to be replaced in the command. (default: {item}) -m, --match <regex> : Filter items with a regex pattern.
+                             Matched groups can be referenced with '(#N)' in '--cmd'.
+        -w, --write <file> : File to save failed items to.
                              The file can be passed to '--file' afterwards, if you want to retry the failed items.